Instructional Development Support Center

-Educational Technologies we are currently experimenting include but not limited to the following:
+Educational Technologies we are currently experimenting include but not limited to the following.
+Please see the CTL Educational Technology Demos Sign-up Form to sign up for upcoming educational technology demos.

 - Tegrity – a lecture capture system that can capture instructor audio and any information presented through a computer, a laptop (including tablet), and peripheral devices such as a document camera.
 The resulting files would be available for student use via the web.
 Students can review the entire recorded course session, review certain chapters of the recording, or search and review a specific piece of information.
 This system is most beneficial for faculty who teach using a computer as a teaching tool to present information.